 |Tweets by TBSRJ_Director|

 English is the main language of instruction with Portuguese, French and Spanish also being taught.
 We are an IB World School accredited by the Council of International Schools (CIS).
 The director is a member of the Latin American Heads Conference (LAHC).
 The school has approximately 2200 pupils located on three sites.
 The Zona Sul Unit is split into two sites.
 The Botafogo Site houses a primary school and the first year of secondary school.
 The secondary school is based at the Urca Site, close to the Sugar Loaf.
 The Barra Unit is a full unit located in the Barra suburb.
 It houses a full school with students from age 2 (Pre-Nursery) to age 18 (Class 11 / Year 13).

 Classes are small and school environment is pleasant, well-resourced and stimulating, with a strong focus on health, safety and security.
 Performing arts, sports, Model United Nations, Duke of Edinburgh's Award Scheme and work experience provide a wide range of co-curricular opportunities.
 There are numerous local day visits, national or international residential trips for most year groups.
 Our teachers are well-qualified (some 30% being recruited from overseas) and supported by a robust and effective programme of continuing professional development.

-The extracurricular activities offered include football, capoeira, volleyball, basketball, ballet, artistic gymnastics, judo, choir, music (instruments and singing), cooking, drama and arts.
+The extracurricular activities offered include football, capoeira, volleyball, basketball, ballet, artistic gymnastics, judo, choir, music (instruments and singing), cooking, drama, arts, robotics, yoga.
 Depending on the age and interest of the students, hiking and climbing, rowing and sailing lessons are offered.

 Air-conditioned classrooms, interactive Whiteboard in all classrooms and computers connected to the internet, science laboratories and computer & technology laboratories, makerspaces with IT equipment, 3D Printers, virtual reality items, libraries, gymnasiums and open spaces for sports and games, playgrounds with a variety of toys, auditoriums for drama classes, drama presentations and art exhibitions, sickbays (first-aid - nurses), and dining halls.